 1. What’s your story?
 Where are you from?

 I’m german but grew up in a beautiful part of Austria called Salzkammergut.
 At the moment I call Graz my hometown.
-Graz is Austria’s second biggest city and has a lovely southern vibe.
-After university I worked as a motion designer and only in the beginning of 2017 started to get more into illustration.
+Graz is Austria’s second-biggest city and has a lovely southern vibe.
+After university, I worked as a motion designer and only at the beginning of 2017 started to get more into illustration.
 Since then I am trying to draw as often as possible.
 Now I am self-employed, offering illustration and animation to lovely clients all over the world.

 2. Tell us about your aesthetic.

 I’m all about spreading good vibes so I like to use ‘happy’ colors and always limit my palette.
 Simplicity is a big factor in my work too – you probably won’t see one of my ladies in front of extensive background.
 That’s another thing: I usually only draw women because that’s just what comes naturally to me.

 3. What is your favourite medium and why?

 For drawing, I prefer starting with a good old pen and paper and then switch to my Wacom tablet + Photoshop.
 I’m playing with the idea of buying an iPad Pro because everybody is raving about Procreate and I have to admit it sounds pretty cool to be able to draw digitally while lying on the couch.

 I write down a lot of ideas throughout the day or while reading books so that I always have a long list of concepts at hand.
 When I start drawing I simply choose whatever feels good that day.
 I usually listen to podcasts while creating an illustration or animation.
 This distracts me just enough to get me into that sweet spot where I am relaxed and the most creative.
 With my personal work, I don’t want to force anything so I just go with the flow and see how it turns out.